 Consumer vs Professional Film

-You should expect to see a disparity in business that sell 35mm rolls of film.
-Consumer film stocks can more often than not be bought in big-box stores and pharmacies in anemic quantities.
-Professional film has to be ordered from an online or specialized camera store.
+There is a significant difference in business that sell rolls of film.
+Consumer film stocks can often be found in pharmacies and big-box stores in meager quantities.
+Professional level film often need to be ordered from a online or camera store.

-It can be frustrating to handhold the FM with ISO 100 or slower speed films (ISO 50, ISO 25, etc).
-The will probably take longer might take more time than what you could handhold without producing motion blur unless you're out in full sun.
+It can be frustrating to handhold the FM with ISO 100 or slower films (ISO 50, ISO 25, etc).
+This is due to the fact that in the absence of full sun, the shutter speeds are going to take more time than what you are able to handhold without producing motion blur.

-The ISO knob is marked as ASA on the Nikon FM.
-The shift to labeling ISO from ASA (American Standards Association) happened after the creation of the International Standards Organization (ISO).
+As a quick note, the ISO dial is marked as ASA on the Nikon FM.
+The change to labeling ISO from ASA (American Standards Association) happened after the creation of the International Standards Organization (ISO).

-Film latitude is the number of stops a film can be overexposed while still having good photographs.
-Pro film emulsions have a greater latitude to go along with a somewhat increased price.
+Latitude is the range of stops a film can be overexposed while retaining good results.
+Pro film emulsions have a larger latitude along with a slightly increased cost.

-Transparency film has less latitude than negative film.
-That is a reason why it’s deemed to be challenging to work with.
+Slide film has a smaller amount of latitude compared to negative film.
+That is a reason why it’s believed to be more difficult to use.

-The range between the darkest and brightest parts of an image is described as dynamic range.
-Areas of a photograph that don't fit within this range will be rendered as totally black underexposed shadows or white overexposed highlights.
+Dynamic range is the difference between the shadows and highlights details of a photograph that can be recorded.
+Areas of a picture that fall out of this range will be seen as solid black underexposed shadows or solid white overexposed highlights.